 Venture along any lane to find tiny whitewashed cottages trimmed with blue and yellow paint, often with low arched doorways or stone ledges and steps that have been there for centuries.
 Some have been here since the Moorish occupation which ended in the 12th century.

-Look out for the sign off Rua do Facho pointing up a set of steps to the Miradouro (viewing terrace).
+Tip: Look out for the sign off Rua do Facho pointing up a set of steps to the Miradouro (viewing terrace).
 As an incentive, Esplanada Miradouro café bar awaits you at the top.

-Óbidos Castle and walls
+2. Discover Obidos Castle and walk the walls

 The Obidos Castle grounds are the site of many of the town’s annual events (see below), during which you’ll need to pay to enter.
 Otherwise, you should be able to go through the grand arched gateway and walk around the gardens.

 It can get a little crowded when these events are on, especially at weekends, but even then it’s possible to find quiet cobbled backstreets if you can’t cope with the sea of people on Rua Direita.

-The main church of Santa Maria is in the square just below Rua Direita.
+The parish church of Santa Maria is in the square just below Rua Direita.
 This is where the young King Afonso V and his child bride and cousin Isabel I were married in the mid 15th century.
 (When I tried to check ages and dates, I found so much conflicting information that I’m reluctant to pick any numbers.)